srImathE satakOpAya nama:

 - His avathArams are more enjoyable than his form in paramapadham

-- that there is no reason to be separate from such enjoyable emperumAn
+- that there is no reason to be separated from such enjoyable emperumAn

 - that he will not disassociate himself from emperumAn